-The techniques we will teach you are the following are all part of TRUST a.
-A safe Calm Place
+The techniques we will teach you are the following are all part of TRUST.

-- ❖ Safe Calm Place: is a technique that will enable you to keep yourself safe and calm when you are finding it to cope with difficult memories - ❖ Butterfly Hug: is a simple but effective bilateral stimulation technique - Four Elements: a set calming technique that can be used stabilise yourself in distress.
+- ✓ Safe Calm Place: is a technique that will enable you to keep yourself safe and calm when you are finding it to cope with difficult memories - ✓ Butterfly Hug: is a simple but effective bilateral stimulation technique - ✓ Four Elements: a set calming technique that can be used stabilise yourself in distress.